tasharen/ngui/Assets/NGUI/ReadMe (Important!).txt

 - NEW: Example 0 (Anchor) has been redone.
 - NEW: Most tutorials and examples now explain what they do inside them.
 - NEW: Added a variety of new interaction scripts replacing State scripts (UIButton series for example).
+- NEW: Added a Drag Effect parameter to UIDragObject with options to add momentum and spring effects.
 - FIX: UICamera.lastCamera was not pointing to the correct camera with multi-camera setups (thanks LKIM).
 - FIX: UIAnchor now positions objects in the center of the ortho camera rather than at depth of 0.
 - FIX: Various usability improvements.